The Best Car Insurance in Illinois

-USAA is almost always among the top car insurance companies when it comes to affordability.
+USAA is almost always among the top car insurance companies regarding affordability.
 It also offers quality service in Illinois.
-Additionally, the company has one of the best reputations nationwide.
+The company has one of the best reputations nationwide.

 The insurer offers various coverages and discounts that will benefit Illinois drivers, such as:

-- Rideshare gap insurance: USAA’s rider gap coverage makes sure you’re covered while you’re waiting for a rideshare request, which gap may not otherwise be covered even if you have standard USAA auto insurance.
+- Rideshare Gap Insurance: USAA’s rider gap coverage ensures you’re covered while waiting for a rideshare request, which a standard USAA auto insurance may not otherwise cover.

-- Accident forgiveness: This prevents policy surcharge for the first at-fault accident if the policyholder remains accident-free for five years.
+- Accident Forgiveness: This prevents policy surcharges for the first at-fault accident.
+Generally, this coverage can be purchased or earned if the policyholder has remained accident-free for at least five years.

-- Military discount: If you're deployed or storing your insured car for any other reason, you could get up to 60% off.
-If you're garaging your car on a military installation, you could save up to 15%.
+- Military Discount: If you're deployed or storing your insured car for another reason, you could get up to 60% off.
+If you're garaging your vehicle on a military installation, you could save up to 15%.